yaser-alazm/mern-ecommerce-app/README.md

 #### `npm run server`

 Runs the app node server in the development mode.\
-On route [http://localhost:8000](http://localhost:8000) to view it in the browser.
+On [localhost route](http://localhost:8000) to view it in the browser.

 #### `npm run client`